-- Have you ever seen a sculpture like this before? - · How is it similar and how is it different to other sculptures you might have seen? - · Consider the size of the sculpture.
+- Have you ever seen a sculpture like this before? - How is it similar and how is it different to other sculptures you might have seen? - Consider the size of the sculpture.
 Why do you think it has been made to this scale? - This sculpture is called Network.
 Why do you think the artist gave the sculpture this title?
 The figure might be connecting with his personal network of friends and family through his phone.
-What does connection mean to you? - What are the benefits of digital connection and how we communicate using devices?
-What are the negatives? - What impact might using devices have on our sleep?
+What does connection mean to you?
+What would you call this sculpture?